lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** Scroll: [`0xF580753E334687C0d6b88EF563a258f048384Ee6`](https://safe.scroll.xyz/home?safe=scr:0xF580753E334687C0d6b88EF563a258f048384Ee6)

-**Purpose of the multisig:** The multisig is used to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Scroll side in case of emergency.
+**Purpose of the multisig:** The multisig is used to disable deposits and/or withdrawals for wstETH token bridge on Scroll side in case of an emergency.

 **Quorum:** 3/5